mpnordland/pine_pass/README.md

 ## Current Features

-Can search through passwords in repository and copy the password to the clipboard
+* Can search through passwords in repository and copy the password to the clipboard
+* Can display/edit passwords
+* Can insert new passwords (can't generate passwords yet!)
+* Has a preference screen that can handle simple repository and gpg key id management
+* Shows you the first SSH key it found or offers to generate one (only generates RSA keys right now, uses ssh-keygen)

 ## Requirements